aadishenoy95/utg-replication-bundle/UTG_MASTER_SUMMARY.md

 ## Claim Boundary

-What is justified inside this project:
+What is justified from the current evidence:

 - the two-channel source law is locked
 - the phase-morphology law is strongly supported